cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 ## Next up

-Now that you covered your Go basics, get an overview on interfaces in Go in the [next section](../golang-intro/3_interfaces.md).
+Now that you covered your Go basics, get an overview of interfaces in Go in the [next section](../golang-intro/3_interfaces.md).